Support for Students and Schools Impacted by Coronavirus

 AP English Literature and Composition Rubrics with Decision Rules and Scoring Notes

 This document features general scoring criteria that apply to each of the three free-response questions, regardless of specific question prompt.
-Originally published in June 2019, it was updated in September 2019 for clarity.

 Excerpt from the novel Lucy by Jamaica KincaidExcerpt for free response question 2 (prose fiction analysis) from the sample exam in the CED.